Research clusters and supervisors

-The four main research clusters offer highly motivated doctoral candidates, both national and international, the opportunity to receive independent training through research, supervised by research group leaders who are committed to excellence in research as well as to fostering the individual development of junior scientists.
+The four main research clusters offer highly motivated doctoral candidates, both national and international, the opportunity to receive independent training through research, supervision by research group leaders who are committed to excellence as well as individual career development.

 Psychological Sciences